jesspv/jesspv/README.md

 > "It's not what happens to you, but how you react to it that matters." — Epictetus

 I have a strong desire to continually learn and grow because I firmly believe that there is always room for improvement and new knowledge to be gained.
 I am open to embracing new challenges and eagerly aim to expand my skillset.
-Learning is an inherent passion of mine, and I feel genuinely excited about the prospect of acquiring new skills and knowledge in any field or domain.
+Learning is a passion of mine, and I feel genuinely excited about the prospect of acquiring new skills and knowledge in all tech related.

 ## 🛠️ Tech Stack